mpampuch/nextflow-notes/README.md

 ### The ANSI log

-The second process runs twice, executing in two different work directories for each input file.
+If you look at the second process in the above examples, you notice that it runs twice (once for each task), executing in two different work directories for each input file.
 The ANSI log output from Nextflow dynamically refreshes as the workflow runs; in the previous example the work directory `2f/007bc5` is the second of the two directories that were processed (overwriting the log with the first).
 To print all the relevant paths to the screen, disable the ANSI log output using the `-ansi-log` flag.

 Example